-- a) The eligibility for cover may be determined on the basis of the declaration of the FII. - b) AD Category I banks may undertake periodic reviews, at least at quarterly intervals, on the basis of market price movements, fresh inflows, amounts repatriated and other relevant parameters to ensure that the forward cover outstanding is supported by underlying exposures. - c) If a hedge becomes naked in part or in full owing to contraction of the market value of the portfolio, for reasons other than sale of securities, the hedge may be allowed to continue till the original maturity, if so desired.
+- a) The eligibility for cover may be determined on the basis of the declaration of the FII. - b) AD Category I banks may undertake periodic reviews, at least at quarterly intervals, on the basis of market price movements, fresh inflows, amounts repatriated and other relevant parameters to ensure that the forward cover outstanding is supported by underlying exposures. - c) If a hedge becomes naked in part or in full owing to contraction of the market value of the portfolio, for reasons other than sale of securities,

-- d) The contracts, once cancelled cannot be rebooked except to the extent of 10 per cent of the market value of the portfolio as at the beginning of the financial year.
-The forward contracts may, however, be rolled over on or before maturity. - e) The cost of hedge should be met out of repatriable funds and /or inward remittance through normal banking channel. - f) All outward remittances incidental to the hedge are net of applicable taxes. - g) For IPO related transient capital flows - i.
+- the hedge may be allowed to continue till the original maturity, if so desired. - d) The contracts, once cancelled cannot be rebooked The forward contracts may, however, be rolled over on or before maturity. - e) The cost of hedge should be met out of repatriable funds and /or inward remittance through normal banking channel. - f) All outward remittances incidental to the hedge are net of applicable taxes. - g) For IPO related transient capital flows - i.
 FIIs can undertake foreign currency- rupee swaps only for hedging the flows relating to the IPO under the ASBA mechanism. - ii.
 The amount of the swap should not exceed the amount proposed to be invested in the IPO. - iii.
 The tenor of the swap should not exceed 30 days. - iv.
 The contracts, once cancelled, cannot be rebooked.
 Rollovers under this scheme will also not be permitted.